ioam/svn-history/tests/README.txt

 This package contains unit test modules for topographica.
 To run the tests use the 'runtests' script in the main topographica directory.
+For example:

+./topographica runtests

+To run the tests within a single file (such as testsheet.py) use:

+./topographica runtests testsheet

+To run all the tests within a subdirectory (such as tk) use:

+./topographica runtests tk

 To add new tests modules.